-- A door: With sign language used as the main form of communication for those who are deaf.
-If you need to open a door with your hands then this stops conversation.
+- A door: Firstly, sign language is used as the main form of communication for those who are deaf.
+If you need to open a door with your hands then this stops the conversation.

-- Kitchens: Many kitchen’s these days face a wall.
-This simple design choice creates difficulty to communicate because for someone to understand sign language they need to be looking at you.
+- Kitchens: Many kitchen designs these days face a wall of the buildings.
+However, this simple design choice creates difficulty for the deaf to communicate with other people.
+This is because for someone to understand sign language, they need to be looking at you.

-- Furniture placement: To improve line of sight for a group of people the best placement is in a circle around a coffee table.
-This makes it easier for sign language conversations
+- Furniture placement: To improve the line of sight for a group of people the best placement is in a circle around a coffee table.
+This makes it easier to sign language conversations

 - Wall corners: Our ears subconsciously warn us with what’s approaching around a corner.
 However, those with hearing impairments may not be able to achieve the same level of awareness.
 Curve walls or glass corner junctions can help assist.

 Improving the design of your medical practice should not be overwhelming and stressful.
 So, if you want to find out if the interiors of your hospital or clinic are comfortable for all visitors, even for the hearing impaired, do not hesitate to send contact our team at Interite Healthcare Interiors here.
 Or, you can view our past design projects to explore more what we do.